For your convenience, use the links below to navigate our General Policies.

 - Must meet the eligibility requirements for the selected program of study.

-- Applicants are subject to a background check prior to and/or during their program of study.
+- Applicants will be subject to a background check prior to and/or during their program of study.

 - Application for admission, including student signature on the Enrollment Agreement